moisalucian/office-or-home-office/SETUP.md

 ## Troubleshooting

 ### App won't start / Firebase errors
-- Check your Firebase configuration in the `.env` file
+- Check your Firebase configuration by going to Settings → "Edit Firebase Configuration"
 - Verify your Firebase project has Realtime Database enabled
 - Make sure your database rules allow read/write access
+- If the app shows a Firebase configuration dialog on startup, your configuration needs to be set up

 ### Build issues
 - Make sure you have Node.js 18+ installed